-AstrobiologyOU is an interdisciplinary research group that is working collaboratively to address the scientific, governance and ethical challenges associated with the advancement of astrobiology and related space exploration missions; whilst ensuring societal benefits and sustainability.
+AstrobiologyOU is a multidisciplinary research group that is working collaboratively to address the scientific, governance and ethical challenges associated with the advancement of astrobiology and related space exploration missions; whilst ensuring societal benefits and sustainability.
 Our work is supported by commercial application.

 We are a new research group based at The Open University in Milton Keynes, UK.
 We have traditionally drawn our expertise from two schools (the School of Earth, Environment and Ecosystem Sciences and the School of Physical Sciences) within the faculty of Science, Technology, Engineering and Maths.

 Recent investment from Research England has allowed us to grow the capacity of the group and by bringing in new members from the Faculty of Business and Law and the Faculty of Arts and Social Sciences, expanding our capabilities in the areas of space governance and application of techniques to international development.

 We work across three of the Open University's Strategic Research Areas: Space, International Development and Citizenship and Governance.